gh9869827/fifo-dev-common/README.md

    for LLM-based function calling and agent execution, without requiring any third-party dependencies.
 - `class ReadOnlyList`: Immutable wrapper for list-like data.
 - `@tool_handler` / `@tool_query_source`: Decorators for defining tools and query sources in LLM-based agents.
+- `class FifoEvent`: Base class for binary-serializable events, with factory deserialization and class registration for cross-system use.

 See the [Example Usage](#-example-usage) section below for how these functions, classes, and decorators can be used.